Shaping the redevelopment of Doctors McLean District Park

 Your feedback can help inform the park’s design through two phases of public engagement:

-- Phase 1 (current): engagement on park uses and structures to inform the development of preliminary design(s)
+- Phase 1 (fall 2023): engagement on park uses and structures to inform the development of preliminary design(s)

-- Phase 2 (winter 2024): review and input on proposed park concepts
+- Phase 2 (spring 2024): review and input on proposed park concepts

 Get involved!